 Religious Education is taught in line with the new Kirklees Agreed Syllabus.
 This has been created and approved by the leaders of all the major faiths represented in Kirklees.

-In Year 5 the issues of body changes in puberty are dealt with.
-Parents have a statutory right to withdraw their child from this formal aspect of sex education.
+Parents have a statutory right to withdraw their child from this formal aspect of sex education though we would always wish to discuss this with parents first.

 In our regular assemblies we aim to make pupils aware of moral and spiritual issues in a way appropriate to their level of understanding.
 The activities, songs and readings in these assemblies reflect a variety of cultures but we never lose sight of the fact that we are closely connected to the local church and these assemblies are of a broadly Christian nature.